- What is the 10 year rule on long residence?

 What kinds of residence qualify for the 20 year rule?

-The 20 year rule on long residence is contained at paragraph 277ADE(1)(iii) of the Immigration Rules.
+The 20 year rule on long residence is contained in Appendix Private Life of the immigration rules.
 Under the 20 year rule, a person does not have to have lived in the UK lawfully, but simply “continuously”.

-The definition of “continuous residence” is almost the same as for the 10 year lawful residence route.
-However, time spent in prison will not break continuous residence.
+The definition of “continuous residence” is almost the same as for the 10 year lawful residence route, with two notable differences.
+First, time spent in prison will not break continuous residence.
 Instead time in prison will simply not be counted towards the period of residence.
 Time before and after imprisonment can be aggregated to make up the full amount of time.
+Secondly, applicants are allowed up to 550 (as opposed to 548) days in total outside the UK.

 What prevents a person from qualifying for the 20 year rule?